MedHackOpen/HospitalPriceSpider/nodejsModule/README.md

 ## This directory contains the node module with utitlity functions for parsing and converting data in this repo as well as raw hospital pricing records into the appropriate, standardized format

 Folder and file structure
+`./database` (sequelize ORM )contains our database configs and model definitions ignore the seeders and migration folders, we might not need those
 `./services` contains helper modules to help convert formats or fetch data to feed to the api (index.js)

 `./reactui` might contain a react app that consumes our endpoint for easier and better visualization during development